Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 read and write, e.g. the Desktop or a USB-stick.
 In the *Processing Toolbox* go to *FUSION > Visualisation > Open viewer* and open **gvc.las**.
 Examine your point cloud.
-Make use of the **help (?)** button to find out which classes that is available in this particular point cloud.
+Make use of the **help (?)** button to find out which classes are within this particular point cloud.
 As you will discover, this is a very basic point cloud including only two classes (ground and unclassified).

 Expand FUSION in the Processing Toolbox.
 Here you will find a number of FUSION algorithms, divided up into different categories.
-This is far from all.
-The full manual of FUISON is available from: http://forsys.cfr.washington.edu/Software/FUSION/FUSION_manual.pdf.
+This is far from all that FUSION can do.
+The full manual of FUSION is available from: http://forsys.cfr.washington.edu/Software/FUSION/FUSION_manual.pdf.
 In this document you can find specification on all the algorithms available in FUSION.
-We will also look at how to use the algorithms which are not available from within the graphical interface of QGIS.
+We will also look at how to use the algorithms that are not available from within the graphical interface of QGIS.

 As the ground points were already classified in the point cloud, you can now generate a digital elevation model.
 If the point cloud would have been unclassified, you could have exploited the **Ground Filter** to filter out ground points.
 Open *FUSION >
-Surface > Grid Surface Create* and make the following settings (Figure 4), before clicking *Run*.
+Surface > Grid Surface Create* and configure the following settings (Figure 4), before clicking *Run*.
 Remember to save your data at an location where you have read and write access on your system.

 .. figure:: /images/Lidar4.jpg